xyyandxyy/IDForge/README.md

 If you’re working on forgery detection, our full dataset is available upon request.
 To access it, please submit a request through the following link: 👉 https://request.idforge.icu/ 👈

-During our server migration from June, 2026 to July 2026, if you need access to the dataset, please contact us directly at
-`junhaoxu23@m.fudan.edu.cn`.

 > To prevent the malicious use of forged videos, we carefully review all requests for access to the full dataset.